5argon/Minefield/README.md

 A scene may only change its starting behaviour due to **external** `static` variables.

+I was once a developer who allergic to `static` and use stunts like `DontDestroyOnLoad` game object to pass values between scenes, or use `ScriptableObject` (and that kinda make a "disk-static" variable anyways), or use singleton pattern which instantiate a non `static` object from `static` entry point.
+Turns out, what I wanted all along perfectly fits the definition of `static` in the first place.
+No reason to avoid just because "`static` is evil" as commonly misunderstood.
+It's also not a cheat, or dirty/unorderly programming.
+It's a design tool available in C# for use.

+- `static` represent a single place source of data.
+And that's a very powerful trait for predicatable and testable design because all could access the variable equally.
+What works in the test directly translates to the real thing.
+But in exchange of residual values problem, which is considered a bug and you have to clean them up properly.
+Think of it as a native resource, you carefully manage it as opposed to instance variables which you could leave it to garbage collector or stack/code scope to reset them.
 - It must be possible to hack up this `static` variable before starting the scene to produce every kind of possible outcomes.
-For example, if your title screen is planned to be playing full intro on starting the game, but skipping intro if you back to it from other menu, you must have only a `bool` in your `static` that determines the outcome should the title plays intro or not.
-You should not try to figure out what is the previous scene, instead the previous scene will modify this `bool` and title screen doesn't have to be aware.
+For example, if your title screen is planned to be playing full intro on starting the game, but skipping intro if you back to it from mode select menu, you must have only a `bool` in your `static` that determines the outcome should the title plays intro or not.
+You should not try to figure out what is the previous scene, also the previous scene should not try to access the destination scene's content.
+Instead the previous scene will modify this `static` `bool` and title screen doesn't have to be aware who modified it.
 - This `static` variable will be on a different `asmdef` that the scene refers to.
 In effect due to circular dependency restriction, the `static` variable has no knowledge of any scene's `asmdef`.
 (Other than variable naming which could be the name of scene that will take the variable) The restriction will force you to not use any scene specific data type on this `static` variable and use more primitive fields.
-You may use scene-agnostic data type such as your struct that represent player's save data.
+You may use scene-agnostic data type such as your struct that represent player's save data, or various "manager" structs.
+- You should keep your static full of `struct` because it allows you to have a usable default value without initialization.
+It is annoying to find a place to instantiate `static` variable if you have any `class` type in it, because it feels like there is no proper place.
+Sometimes you want to use `List` for example and it is unavoidable.
+In that case you could use `[RuntimeInitializeOnLoad]`, but remember that unit tests will not run through this and you must manually instantiate.
+(However play mode tests do.)
+One other solution is wrapping any part of it with `class` and have a `null` check, if `null` then instantiate a new one.
+- There should be no `static` variable configuration that produces error on starting any scene, even default values.
+Nested `class` type usually produces `null` that your scene code didn't prepared for.
-- You should not rely on leftover `GameObject` from previous scenes.
+- You should not rely on leftover `GameObject` passed from the previous scenes.
 - You should not make an inspector exposed public field on some objects in the scene in order to customize its starting behaviour.
 To customize starting behaviour as you iterate your game, make a `[RuntimeInitializeOnLoad]` script that hack and change the `static` variable before your scene loads.
 The scene should not be aware of this script, it should just load from whatever in the `static` variable at that time.
 If you need inspector GUI to do this, make a `ScriptableObject` in `Resources` then load and migrate its value to the `static` variable in your `[RuntimeInitializeOnLoad]`.
 - You should not rely on loading persistent file from disk.
 That file must be loaded and put into the `static` variable for the scene to read.
 If this load must be done every time as a saved player data for example, this logic should not be in any of scene's game object `Awake` or `Start` (the so-called "entry point") but instead you must use `[RuntimeInitializeOnLoad]` for the real entry point, so the code become scene-agnostic.
 You may `if` the scene name with `SceneManager` in this code in order to do it on only certain scene, as a workaround for not being able to use that scene's game objects.
 - All this is for that in testing code we have no GUI.
 We will be configuring by replacing the `static` variable with desired values and starting the scene over and over.
 If you design your `static` right, all possible outcomes will be covered.
-- There should be no `static` variable configuration that produces error on starting any scene, even default values.
-This will help you keep `null` orderly, and take care of default value type.
-- The scene cannot have a logic that hack and change its own `static` variable, the scene can only change other scene's `static` variable in order to navigate to that scene.
-Some exception includes transition to the same scene, for example changing game's language and you want to refresh the scene.
+- The scene cannot have a logic that hack and change **its own** `static` variable, the scene can only change other scene's `static` variable in order to navigate to that scene.
+Some exceptions including transition to the same scene, for example changing game's language and you want to refresh the scene.
 - Instead of `static` adjustment before starting the scene, it is also acceptable to vary scene's behaviour by making a [prefab variant](https://docs.unity3d.com/Manual/PrefabVariants.html) with small difference, then put it on a different scene.
 For example :
     - I have a character select screen which is a bit different depends on if you come here on single player or two players mode.
 Instead of a `bool isTwoPlayers;` on the `static`, I could make a big prefab for use in two players mode first and name the scene `TwoPlayerCharacterSelect`.
     - Then make a variant of that big prefab that set inactive the right side character selector, then put that variant in a new scene called `SinglePlayerCharacterSelect`.
 This way, you are still using prefabs to compose your game in a way that it is maintainable.
 (Changes on either one should reflect to the other)